weiji14/cryospheric-data-lakes/docs/project_proposal.md

 ## Outline

 This research project will be structured as a series of sections containing a few chapters.
-Each section is based on a mini-project that will likely cumulate into a piece of work that can be published as a journal research paper.

-### Section 1 - Geospatial Data Science Workflow
+### Section 1 - Applications of Deep Learning in the Cryosphere

-Chapter 1 - Reproducible data pipeline using version control and cryptography.
+Here, we start of with a few mini-projects that provide a gentle introduction to the applicability of deep learning to the cryosphere.
+The first chapter is inspired by facial recognition technology, and uses an extensive photo dataset to teach a neural network to identify glaciers for a data rescue operation.
+The second chapter is an idea we will explore, whereby a neural network is trained to produce a crisp high resolution image from a lower resolution image, and this is based on similar work that has been applied to regular everyday photos.

+- Chapter 1 - Using Capsule Networks to recognize the names of glaciers in New Zealand.

-Chapter 2 - Using a super-image resolution convolutional neural network to increase spatial resolution of cryospheric datasets.
+- Chapter 2 - Using a super-image resolution convolutional neural network to increase spatial resolution of cryospheric datasets.

 ### Section 2 - A supervised Deep Learning approach to mapping the subglacial hydrology of Antarctica

+Next, the deep learning techniques are revised and applied on a larger scale to map the geography of subglacial water in Antarctica.
+For the third chapter, we use a neural network architecture similar to those used in self-driving cars that detect objects, and apply it to several geographic layers to find spatial subglacial lake boundaries.
+In the fourth chapter, we introduce the time dimension and use it to understand how this subglacial hydrological network drains, fills or re-routes itself over the satellite era.

 Chapter 3 - Semantic segmentation of subglacial lakes in Antarctica using Convolutional Neural Networks.